equinor/radix-platform/public-site/README.md

 - `/_layouts/`: HTML layouts for different types of page
 - `/_style/`: CSS files.
 See the [CSS Section](#CSS) below
 - `/_vendor/`: Third party libraries.
 Currently maintained manually

-## Writing and running tests

-Tests are written in [Jest](https://facebook.github.io/jest/).
-Any file within `src/` with the name `test.js` (or that ends with `.test.js`), is picked up by the test runner.

-Run the tests within the docker container:

-    docker exec -ti radix-web-dev_container npm test

 ## CSS